cashcat96/BlondedChecker/README.md

 */5 * * * * /home/pi/blondedchecker/blondedchecker.sh
 ```
 To help figure out other frequencies to run the script, check out https://crontab.guru

+## Some exciting news
+We now have a twitter account that gets automatically updated using this script, so you don't have to install this for yourself.
+Check it out! https://twitter.com/blondedalerts (we are still ironing out some bugs with the twitter account, so it is still under active development)

 ## There are three important scripts:
 - blondedchecker.sh
   - This the main script that downloads the new index.html for blonded.co, calculates the difference between it and a previous index.html and calls the other two scripts